gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 - After the participant finishes all the tests, thank him/her.

->"*Thank you for participating this experiment.
+>"*These are all.
+Thank you for participation.
 We appreciate your time.
 Do you have any questions?*"

 - Answer any questions the participant might have.
 You may direct them to Yiming or to Dr. Gilmore if you are unable to answer the question.
+- If the participant ask the purpose of this study, read the debrief

+#### debrief
+"In this study, the visual scuity test, color vision test and stereo vision test are conducted to make sure you have normal vision to detect the motion in short period or low luminance.

+You also have done two computer tests, which examine your performance in motion perception.
+In this study, we want to investigate whether or how motion perception is correlated with individual's verbal ability, spatial ability, or personal interests. "

+>"*Okay.
+The principle investigator will give you the credit later today.*"

+- Say bye to participants

 ### Give participant credit on SONA